pokepark/PokemonRaidBot/README.md

 ```

 #### Which group type should I use? / How do I make a group a Supergroup
-- Some features will only work with Supergroups since they enable more features needed for example for automatic cleanup.
+- Some features will only work with Supergroups (and Channels) since they enable more features needed for example for automatic cleanup.
 If in doubt use Supergroups.
 - Every created group starts out as a normal Group but once you enable certain features it will get converted automatically to a Supergroup.
 For example enabling new users to see message history will convert it!
+- Once a group has been converted to a Supergroup it cannot go back to a normal Group, even if you change back the option that caused it to convert.
 - Be aware that the group ID will change completely when the group gets converted so you'll need to find it again!